-Anil Shankar is a partner and health care lawyer with Foley & Lardner LLP, and a member of the firm’s Health Care Practice.
-He provides strategic counsel to health care providers as they navigate complex regulatory and reimbursement matters, with a particular focus on the Medicaid program and issues affecting safety net providers.
+Anil Shankar is a health care lawyer who provides strategic counsel to health care providers as they navigate complex regulatory and reimbursement matters, with a particular focus on the Medicaid program and issues affecting safety net providers.
+He is a partner in the firm’s Health Care & Life Sciences Sector.

 Anil heads the firm’s robust 340B Drug Pricing Program practice, which counsels hospital systems, federally qualified health centers, and federal grantees with regard to their obligations and opportunities under the program.
 He advises clients on compliance and overpayment issues, self-disclosures, internal and governmental audits, 340B contracting, and has helped to restructure entities to maximize 340B Program savings.

-Anil has extensive experience advising clients on behavioral health reimbursement, operational and compliance issues.
-He has successfully obtained millions of dollars of funding for Medicaid mental health delivery systems through administrative appeals, and works with local mental health directors on strategies to evaluate funding opportunities and implement new programs.
-He has counseled hospital and health systems on the development and implementation of new mental health facilities to avoid licensing, regulatory and reimbursement pitfalls.
-In addition, Anil has helped to design systems to protect and share confidential patient information, including behavioral health information.
+Anil has extensive experience advising clients on behavioral health reimbursement, operational, and compliance issues.
+He has counseled hospital on health systems seeking to expand their behavioral health offerings, including strategic counseling to avoid licensing, regulatory, and reimbursement pitfalls.
+In addition, Anil has helped design systems to protect and share confidential patient information, including behavioral health information.
+He works with local behavioral health directors, providers, and managed delivery systems on issues related to funding, reimbursement, program development, and strategic implementation.

-During the coronavirus pandemic, Anil has advised hospitals, health systems, governmental entities, nursing facilities and other health care companies with regard to their application, receipt and use of federal relief funds, including the Provider Relief Fund and Coronavirus Relief Fund.
-He has advised on the development of tracking and documentation systems and counseled providers with regard to both over- and under-payments of funds.
+During the coronavirus pandemic, Anil advised hospitals, health systems, governmental entities, nursing facilities, and other health care companies regarding their application, receipt, and use of federal relief funds, including the Provider Relief Fund and Coronavirus Relief Fund.
+He helped clients develop tracking and documentation systems, counseled providers regarding both over- and under-payments of funds, and drafted policies and procedures for use and reporting of funds.
+He advises recipients of grant funds on federal audits.

 - Co-author, “Payment Dispute with a Medicaid Health Plan?
 State Not Obligated to Help, According to Federal Court,” Health Care Law Today (July 14, 2021)